-Training in the preparation of home state and local tax returns must be a part of the Counselor training class in districts which prepare those returns.
+Training in the preparation of home state and local tax returns must be a part of the Counselor training class in districts where those returns are prepared.
 The State Coordinator must approve preparation of state/local returns for other than a district's home state/locality.
 A State Coordinator, in consultation with the State Management Team and Regional Coordinator, has the authority to require additional state/local tax training materials and testing.